 - A squares the ball across the box.
 B executes a stepover which freezes the goalkeeper long enough for C to score.
 A and B each get an assist.

 - A presses an opposition defender into playing a soft backpass, which B then runs on to and scores.
 A gets an assist.

 - A wins a corner.
 B takes the corner, and A scores.
 A gets an assist and a goal on the same play.

 Points are the sum of goals and assists, and therefore represent a players overall contribution to their teams goalscoring effort.

-All the assists listed in the following table are based on the regressive model outlined above, and not the Opta model presently used by the Premier League.
+All the assists listed in the above table are based on the regressive model outlined above, and not the Opta model presently used by the major leagues.